 - Transportation: €0 (walk)

 - Accommodation (Cheap Hostel): €30

 Venice Attraction and Museum Prices

 The true joy of Venice is simply walking around the city.
-You take in a museum or two, but in this city it’s totally fine to just take in the scenery.
+You can take in a museum or two but in this city, it’s totally fine to just take in the scenery.

 - St. Mark’s Square Museums (Doge’s Palace, Museo Correr, Museo Archeologico Nazionale, and Monumental Rooms of the Biblioteca Nzionale Marciana): €18

 - The Grand Canal: Free (but boat tours/gondolas cost extra)

 - Walking Tours: Free-€50